-3. Results and discussion The roughness parameters Ra, Rzjis, RSm measured by LSCM and contact-type tester in Table 1 show a tendency of BS<DG<Brush<Blast.
-There is no significant difference between the two methods.
-Using 3D laser microscope to evaluate the surface roughness is proper for its measuring mechanism.
+3. Results and discussion The roughness parameters Ra, Rzjis, Sa, Sq, and Sz in Table 1 show a tendency of BS \leq DS \leq Brush \leq Blast, while RSm of Brush is the maximum.
 As each parameter can only represent a single aspect of the surface roughness, they cannot be used to assess adhesion individually.
 The actual surface area was adequately expressed by a Wenzel roughness factor 2).
 An increase in surface area may well lead to a proportionate increase in adhesion.
-The pull-off test results of steel surface as shown in Fig.2, that the bond strength of the four types of clean steel surfaces shows Brush ≤BS≈ DG ≤Blast, while the true surface area of Blast in the same projected area is much larger than three other cases.
+The pull-off test results of steel surface as shown in Fig.2, that the bond strength of the four types of clean steel surfaces shows Brush \leq BS \approx DS \leq Blast, while the true surface area of Blast in the same projected area is much larger than three other cases.
+Through considering the surface complexity represented by Df, Brush owns a minimum Df indicates surface is relatively smooth than BS or DS, lead to its smallest surface adhesion.

 The pull-off test results of the multi-layers group are illustrated in Fig.3.
 Herein, all test failure modes are CFRP delamination.
 Therefore, regardless of the steel surface, the tensile strength only depends on the bond strength of the adhesive in CFRP.
-However, the tensile strength of three and six layers is lower than that of one layer.
+However, the tensile strength of two and three layers is lower than that of one layer.
 It can be speculated that thicker carbon fiber sheets may be less likely to be totally impregnated by adhesive, so thicker composite materials may be more tent to be fracture failure.

 Fig.4 shows the results of aging specimens after the wet-dry cycle and immersion of 10 days, respectively.
-Comparing with the unaged cases, the bond strength reduction of specimens exposed in immersion environment was more evident than that of wet-dry group.
-Different steel surface cleaning methods would also affect the deterioration of CFRP, that the Blast cases show a minimum drop ratio of adhesive strength in both wet-dry and immersion groups.
+Comparing with the unaged cases, the bond strength reduction of specimens exposed in immersion environment was more evident than that of wetdry group.
+Different steel surface cleaning methods would also affect the deterioration of CFRP, that the Blast cases show a minimum drop ratio of bond strength in both wet-dry and immersion groups.
 Moreover, three kinds of failure modes, which include (a) CFRP/dolly-adhesive interfacial debonding, (b) CFRP delamination, and (c) steel/adhesive interfacial debonding, were observed.
 Fig.5 depicted the typical failure modes for the specimens of the unaged, wet-dry and immersion group, respectively.
 Failure (a) and (b) were mainly observed from the unaged group and immersion group, while failure (b) and (c) was mainly observed from the wet-dry group.
 It can be speculated that failure mode (b) occurs due to the CFRP delamination, and the moisture penetration facilitated this damage due to the epoxy deterioration.
-Failure (c) happened in wet-dry group, not only caused by the moisture penetration but also due to the corrosion of steel base and thermal deformation difference at the interface.
+Failure (c) happened in wet-dry group, not only caused by the moisture penetration, but also due to the corrosion of steel base and thermal deformation difference at the interface.
 The wet-dry cyclic exposure would lead to steel/adhesive interfacial debonding.

-4. Summary & Findings 1) The bond strength of the four types of steel surface treatments shows Brush ≤BS≈DG≤Blast.
-2) Regardless of the steel surface, the tensile strength of three and six layers is lower than that of one layer.
+4. Conclusion 1) The bond strength of the four types of steel surface treatments show Brush \leq BS \approx DS \leq Blast.
+2) Regardless of the steel surface, the tensile strength of two and three layers is lower than that of one layer.
 3) After the moisture penetrated into the interface between steel and CFRP, the bond strength of specimens exposed in immersion environment was degraded faster, and the wet-dry cyclic exposure would lead to steel/adhesive interfacial debonding.